 - The skin area innervated by segment spinal nerve

 In the transverse section, the vertebrae are structured anteriorly convex and posteriorly straight.
 The osseous body itself is made of a cancellous bone structure, which is encased in cortical bone.
-These structures ensure that the fault lines within the corpus run cranially to caudal to the spine and ensure the transmission during axial compression.
+These structures ensure that the fault lines within the corpus run cranially to caudally to the spine and ensure transmission during axial compression.
 If this system did not exist, the lightest pressure forces would cause the vertebral body to fracture.
 The base and end plates covered with hyaline cartilage close the corpus from the disc; the disc surface facing the spinal disc consists of fibrocartilage.

-The vertebral foramen is a large central opening that is formed between the vertebral body anteriorly and vertebral arch posteriorly.
+The vertebral foramen is a large central opening that is formed between the vertebral body anteriorly and the vertebral arch posteriorly.
 The diameter and shape of the vertebral foramen varies, depending on the segment level, as a result of the differences in the size of the vertebral bodies, depending on the spine section and their positioning in the cavity.

-Due to the ‘building-block appearance’ of the spine, the vertebral foramina collectively form the vertebral canal through which the spinal cord runs along with its meninges and associated structures.
+Due to the ‘building-block’ appearance of the spine, the vertebral foramina collectively form the vertebral canal through which the spinal cord runs along with its meninges and associated structures.
 In the lumbar spine, the transition region between the spinal canal and intervertebral foramen is described as a lateral recess, which is lined with epidural fatty tissue.
-Here the nerve root passes through.
+Here, the nerve root passes through.

 The spinal canal